 Highs: The highs are in their balance and pretty tame in style.
 One thing to notice about the treble and bass, it blends nicely behind while the mids are pushed in front.

 Fit: It fits perfectly onto my ears.
 You need to push the in-ear into the ear canal, adjust the memory wire and let it hold tight to your ears properly.
 There is no need to worry about it falling out as it is over-the-ear which hold firm onto your ear.
-These M6 Pro in-ear monitors are great for activities including outdoor, gym, DJ-ing, rock band jamming sessions and more.
+These M6 Pro in-ear monitors are great for activities including outdoor, DJ-ing, rock band jamming sessions and even listening to the best dance music during a workout at the gym.

 How To Wear M6 Pro Musician’s In-Ears Monitors